andydevs/blog/_drafts/experiments-with-css-grid.md

 ![Mobile](/assets/images/experiments-with-css-grid/mobile.jpg)

-A few notes on this design: the colors are actually linear gradients, and the "Icon Grid" and "Icon Row" sections will contain icons for accessing other parts of the website.
+A few notes on this design: the colors are actually linear gradients, and the "Icon Grid" and "Icon Row" sections will contain icons for things like mail and social media.

 ## Setting up the Project